Infotrend-Inc/OpenAI_WebUI/README.md

    $ code .env
    ```

-1. For developers, edit the code as you would, and when you are ready to test, start the WebUI.
+1. Edit the code if desired, and when you are ready to test, start the WebUI.

     ```bash
     $ streamlit run ./OpenAI_WebUI.py --server.port=8501 --server.address=127.0.0.1 --logger.level=debug
     ```

-2. You can now open your browser to http://127.0.0.1:8501 to test the WebUI.
+1. You can now open your browser to http://127.0.0.1:8501 to test the WebUI.

 ## 2.2.
 Docker/Podman